salonikumawat28/notes_management_app/README.md

 📝  Deployed to production.
 Run `vercel --prod` to overwrite later (https://vercel.link/2F).
 💡  To change the domain or build command, go to https://vercel.com/saloni-kumawats-projects/notes-management-app-client/settings
 ```

+If it fails on `npm install` command, then in browser login to vercel and go to your project -> settings and then in build settings, override the install command to `npm install --force`

 To overrite the deployment, run:
 ```